purr/auto-stop/README.md

     - Set to 0 to disable (always resume)
     - Example: Set to 120 → if you watch a video for 2+ minutes, your music won't auto-resume

-- **Whitelist**: Add domains that should never be paused
+- **Blacklist**: Add domains that should never be paused
   - Supports wildcards: `*.example.com` matches all subdomains
   - Example: `spotify.com` - Spotify will always keep playing even if you start media elsewhere
-  - Whitelisted media doesn't appear in the popup at all
+  - Blacklisted media doesn't appear in the popup at all

 ## 🎨 Theme